swillrich5/scott-willrich/README.md

 # scott-willrich

 scott-willrich is an application that hosts my portfolio (Scott Willrich).
-It uses React
+It was built using React and uses React's routing to simplify reuse of components and speed up the app's creation and maintenance.

 ## Deployed Application
 https://www.scottwillrich.com